nehaljwani/team.exiv2.org/book/IMaEA.md

 I suspect the software mess is caused by the hardware engineers.
 When hardware people start a new project, they copy the CAD files from the last project and proceed from there.
 They don't worry about back-porting changes or compatibility.
 They think firmware people are stupid and do a terrible job!
 We have to live with this.

 There is also the issue of patents.
-It's unclear if it's legal to read an IsoBMFF file which is used by Apple to store Heif files.
-I believe it is legal to read IsoBMFF files.
+It's unclear if it's legal to read an ISOBMFF file which is used by Apple to store Heif files.
+I believe it is legal to read ISOBMFF files.
 It's illegal to reverse engineer the H.264 codec which is used to encrypt the image in a HEIF.
 Metadata is occasionally compressed (PNG), encrypted (Nikon) or ciphered (Sony).

 [TOC](#TOC)
 <div id="TIFF">